Frequently asked Questions about Plans

 2. Right-click on the JPG attachment

-(if you are in Windows, double-click if you are a MAC user)
+(if you are in Windows, double-click if you

 a.
-Select 'Save As" and save it to your desktop or a location where you can find it later
+Select 'Save As" and save it to your desktop or a location

 b.
-Start your Internet Browser (Internet Explorer or Netscape)
+Start your Internet Browser (Internet Explorer or

 c.
-Select File / Open from that Browser and navigate to that JPG file you saved on your hard drive
+Select File / Open from that Browser and navigate to that JPG

 d.
 You should be able to see the JPG in your browser now.